LisaHackett97/help-my-plants/TESTING.md

   - I had moved some article related css to the base css file.
 This seems to be the issue.
 Move article links back to article.css.
 Ensure all on home page had correct link class.
   - Try to add footer back to base template and add a different class for links in the footer in base css.
 Push to githib and test again.
   - On local version, footer is fixed in place and displaying as expected.
 Footer is not fixing on deployed, not all css changes updating in deployed.
   - Seems to be delay/timing with aws update.
 Leave overnight and recheck!
+Resolved fully now.
+There was a parsing error in the base.css file, media query.
+Fixed and pushed to deployed.
+Looks fine now

 [Back to table of contents](#table-of-contents)